Opentrons/opentrons/labware-designer/README.md

   brand,
 }

-The above inputs are all required except for `vendor`.
+The above inputs are all required except for `brand`.
 Each individual input has the following shape(s).
 Variables in bold signify that they are required, those in italics are optional.

 metadata = {